-Patrick is living with young onset dementia, he has taken part in a wide range of exciting activities with Alzheimer's Society.
-Here he shares with you how it all started.
+Patrick is living with young-onset dementia and has taken part in a wide range of exciting activities with Alzheimer's Society.
+Here he shares how it all started.

 Daniel Bradbury, who hit the headlines early this year after being diagnosed with dementia aged just 30, has wed his partner of 12 years, Jordan, surrounded by close friends and family - including their two year old twins, Lola and Jasper.